phainvg/lol-skins-developer/README.md

    ```
    Replace `<version>` with the current game version and `<champion name>` with the champion's name (e.g., "Annie").

-Note: There is currently no known endpoint to retrieve chroma names.
+Note: There is currently no known endpoint to retrieve chroma names based on his .BIN ID.
+Not because it doesn't exist, but because we didn't searched for it.
+We encourage you to search and submit an issue with the url.
+Please notice that it's the BIN ID - the one that matches with the .wad file.
+We know that in champions.json it has the IDs.

 ## How to Use